 AU and its education and civil-rights allies challenged the program in state court in the fall of 1999, asserting that it violated the federal and state constitutions.
 In March 2000, the trial court struck down the program as violative of a state constitutional provision that requires the state to provide “all children residing within its borders” with a “uniform, . . . high quality system of free public schools.”
 That ruling was reversed in October 2000 by the Florida District Court of Appeals and, in April 2001, the Florida Supreme Court denied review, thereby sending the case back to the trial court for consideration of the remaining claims.

-The defendants appealed this decision to the Florida Court of Appeals.
-Oral argument was held on March 18, 2003.
-On August 16, 2004, a panel of the Florida Court of Appeals ruled 2-1 that the voucher scheme ran afoul of the "no aid" provision and that, under the U.S. Supreme Court’s ruling in Locke v.
+The defendants appealed this decision to the Florida District Court of Appeals.
+Oral argument was held in March 2003.
+In August 2004, a panel of the Court ruled 2-1 that the voucher scheme ran afoul of the “no aid” provision and that, under the U.S. Supreme Court’s ruling in Locke v.
 Davey, this constitutional provision does not violate the federal Free Exercise Clause.

-Then, in November 2004, an eight-judge majority of the entire Florida Court of Appeals reached the same conclusion.
-Five of those judges also argued that the voucher program violated the "uniform, high quality education" provision as well.
-The state appealed the decision to the Florida Supreme Court, and AU and its allies filed their brief on behalf of the plaintiffs in that court on February 28, 2005, urging it to affirm the decision.
-The Court held oral argument on June 7, 2005.
+Then, in November 2004, an eight-judge majority of the entire Florida District Court of Appeals reached the same conclusion.
+Five of those judges also argued that the voucher program violated the “uniform, high quality education” provision as well.
+The state appealed the decision to the Florida Supreme Court, and AU and its allies filed their brief on behalf of the plaintiffs in that court in February 2005, urging it to affirm the decision.
+The Court held oral argument in June 2005.